-NoTouch Center can and should be used to manage and provide and update the endpoint's client OS by distributing NoTouch OS Images aka "the .LFI files".
-It manages the firmware distribution and by deploying multiple Stratodesk Virtual Appliances you can even build a hierarchy of distribution with automatic mirroring.
+NoTouch Center can and should be used to manage and provide and update the endpoint's client operating system (OS) by distributing NoTouch OS Images aka "the .LFI files".
+It manages the software distribution and by deploying multiple Stratodesk Virtual Appliances you can even build a hierarchy of distribution with automatic mirroring.

 - 1 Basic principle

 - 4 Multiple image pools

 - 5. Cascade – Client to Client Updating

 - Make OS image (LFI files) available to NoTouch Center

 - Select on client or group level which image should be updated to

 Yes, that's it.
 NoTouch Center will do the rest.
 Whenever a connected device checks in next time, be it in a second or in a year, NoTouch Center will update it.

 NoTouch uses a declarative approach.
 Unlike many legacy Thin Client tools the software update is not a task that is executed one time and done with or without error.
 Instead, you specify or declare what you want, and NoTouch aims to fulfill that, a much more elegant approach.
 Note that this has an intended side effect: NoTouch will always maintain this consistency.
 If for example a system administrator uses his privileges to perform a local Firmware Update, NoTouch Center will still update it back to what it specified centrally.

 Generally, NoTouch Center only distributes NoTouch OS Images, commonly referred to as .lfi files.
 You get these from the Stratodesk customer portal at https://www.stratodesk.com/portal (customer status required).
 Should you need an account, please contact Stratodesk support.